Country Manager Salary

 Popular Skills for Country Manager

 Survey results show that Country Managers typically report just a few professional skills.
 Those who have experience with Sales Management, Operations Management, and People Management can expect to be compensated well for these skills.
-People Management and Operations Management as skills, however, tend to be associated with significantly smaller paychecks.
-It is often found that people who know Operations Management are also skilled in People Management.
+People Management, on the other hand, is typically associated with much lower pay.
+For most people, competency in Operations Management indicates knowledge of People Management.

 Pay by Experience Level for Country Manager